Fall Planning for Your Finances

 Plan for Your Tax Return

 Whether or not you live in a state with high taxes, consider how mitigating the impact of taxation on your portfolio can help you build and sustain your wealth over time.
 For example, a tax-aware asset location strategy, which accounts for differences in the tax treatment of various accounts, may help increase after-tax returns.
-For taxable accounts, a strategy known as tax-loss harvesting can help mitigate taxes on capital gains.
+For taxable accounts, a strategy known as tax-loss harvesting can help mitigate taxes on capital gains while also maintaining your diversification goals.

 3. 3